-When building a brand and communicating it through your website, it is important to infuse credibility into the DNA of your website as visitors only become customers when they trust the brand enough to do business with them.
+When building a brand and communicating it through your website, it is essential to infuse credibility into the DNA of your website, as visitors only become customers when they trust the brand enough to do business with them.

 According to usability.gov, they have outlined research-based guidelines that you can do to boost your website’s credibility, which include:

-- Provide a useful set of FAQ and answers;
+- Provide a valuable set of FAQ and answers;

 - Use references in your blogs;